-When you are indoor, I want you to look at the lighting in the room and see how many different light sources are there.
+When you are indoors, I want you to look at the lighting in the room and see how many different light sources are there.
 Also, how they are affecting the shadows on people’s faces or objects around you.
-Notice those shadows and which lighting source are filling those shadows.
+Notice those shadows and which lighting sources are filling those shadows.

 How do photographers choose the right type of artificial light for their needs?

 Photographers choose the right type of artificial light by considering their shooting environment, the subject they are shooting, and their desired outcome.
 They also consider the cost and portability of the light they choose.